ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * You can create up to 10 backup policies per account in a region.
 This quota can't be increased.

 Volume backups:
-* You can take a total of 750 backups per volume based on your backup policy, in your account and region.
-If you exceed this limit, no further backups are taken.
+* You can take a total of 750 backups per Gen 1 volume based on your backup policy, in your account and region.
+You can take a total of 512 backups per Gen 2 volumes.
+If you exceed the limit, no further backups are taken.
 * The first backup and the entire volume backup cannot exceed 10 TB if the parent volume is based on a tiered or custom profile.
 * You can't take a backup of a detached volume.
 * You can't create a copy of a backup snapshot in the source (local) region.